PostHog/posthog.com/contents/handbook/strategy/strategy.md

 * If the world goes into a significant recession, a capital intensive business may become a lot harder to fuel as LPs withdraw from VCs.
 * We need to get to a series A without raising further money.

 PostHog wish to build an exceptional company.
-We will focus on adoption as our core metric.
+We will focus on adoption (DAUs) as our core metric.

 * This will lead to a more impressive Series A story - we can have an order of magnitude more usage, with many impressive logos.
 * Adoption first, then finding customers from those users will be more efficient than dealing with non-inbound demand.